Skip to main content

 1. First Priority: Explicit Line Range

-• This applies only when all of the following conditions are met:
+• Applies only when all of the following are true:

 • Neither start_line nor end_line is specified.

-• The file is identified as a text-based file (not binary like PDF/DOCX).
+• The file is identified as a text‑based file (not binary like PDF/DOCX/XLSX/IPYNB).

-• The file's total line count exceeds the maxReadFileLine setting (default: 500 lines).
+• The file’s total line count exceeds the maxReadFileLine setting (configurable; UI default may be 500; backend uses -1—no line limit—when unset).

 • When automatic truncation occurs: